Casino Royale (2006 film): Plot

 Bond awakens in hospital and recovers with Vesper at his side.
 He has Mathis arrested, believing that he had tipped off Le Chiffre about his tell.
-Bond falls in love with Vesper and resigns from MI6, and the couple sail to Venice.
-When M reveals that his winnings were never transferred to the British treasury, Bond realizes that Vesper has betrayed him.
-He tracks her to an exchange of the money, where gunmen spot him and take her captive inside a gutted Venetian palace undergoing restoration and supported by large flotation devices.
-Bond destroys the flotation devices, causing the palace to lurch and sink into the Grand Canal, and kills the shooters.
-Vesper is trapped in the antique elevator cage as it submerges.
-Bond dives into the canal to rescue her, but she locks herself in to prevent him.
-Bond later attempts to resuscitate her, but fails, and Mr. White escapes with the money.
+Bond falls in love with Vesper and resigns from MI6; the couple sail to Venice.
+When M reveals that his winnings were never transferred to the British treasury, Bond realises that Vesper has betrayed him and he tracks her to an exchange of the money.
+Gunmen spot him and take her captive inside a gutted Venetian palace undergoing restoration and supported by large flotation devices.
+Bond destroys the flotation devices, causing the palace to lurch and sink into the Grand Canal.
+While he kills the shooters, Vesper is trapped in an elevator cage as it submerges.
+Bond dives in to rescue her, but she locks herself in to prevent him and she drowns.
+Bond later fails to resuscitate her, and White escapes with the money.

-M informs Bond, who has returned to service, that the organization behind Le Chiffre (Note: Later revealed to be Quantum in the 2008 film Quantum of Solace, which is itself revealed to be a subsidiary of Spectre in the 2015 film of the same name) threatened to kill Vesper's lover unless she became a double agent.
+M informs Bond, who has returned to service, that the organisation behind Le Chiffre (Note: Later revealed to be named Quantum in the sequel, Quantum of Solace (2008), which is itself revealed to be a subsidiary of Spectre in the 2015 sequel of the same name) threatened to kill Vesper's lover unless she became a double agent.
 When Bond denounces Vesper as a traitor, M reasons that she likely made a deal with White by trading the winnings for Bond's life.
-Realizing Vesper left her phone to help him, Bond checks the contacts and locates Mr. White at an estate in Lake Como.
-He shoots White in the leg to disable him and introduces himself: "The name's Bond, James Bond".
+Realising Vesper left her phone to help him, Bond checks her contacts and locates White at an estate in Lake Como.
+He shoots White in the leg to disable him and introduces himself: "The name's Bond, James Bond."